 Before you take them off, wash your hands with soap and water to clean them.
 Lay them flat to dry and reuse them in your next project.

 You will need some sort of plastic sheet under the canvas to help protect the table or flat surface that you are using.
-A cut-up trash bag, plastic shopping back, cut-up plastic drop cloth, or any other plastic sheeting will work well.
+A cut-up trash bag, plastic shopping bag, cut-up plastic drop cloth or any other plastic sheeting will work well.

 In most cases, this plastic sheet can not be reused unless you want to roll it up with the paint drippings on it and use it as-is in your next project.
 You can try to save the paint drippings (sometimes they look cooler than the art, lol!), but the plastic will usually tear when you try to peel the paint drippings off.